jedavidson/comp6771-notes/README.md

 } // namespace x::y
 ```

-Can have anonymous namespaces, which can be used to simulate the effect of `static` functions in C. These are local to the file in which they are defined:
+They can be anonymous (i.e. unnamed), which can be used to simulate the effect of `static` functions in C. These are local to the file in which they are defined:

 ```cpp
 namespace {